-AHA's Young Professionals Board is made up of young Alabama leaders who help us create more AHA!
-Moments for inquisitive minds statewide.
-Our YP Board helps us grow awareness for what the humanities are and implements new humanities programs.
+AHA's Young Professionals Board is made up of young Alabama leaders who help us create more AHA Moments for inquisitive minds statewide.

-Isaac Jones is a music artist and native of Birmingham.
-He currently works in Birmingham as an Implementation Manager for Case Status working to help member-based non-profit organizations improve their community engagement via software tools.
-He is also a member of the Young Professionals Board for Urban Impact.
+Isaac Jones is a music artist and Birmingham native.
+He currently works in his hometown as an implementation manager for Case Status working to help member-based nonprofit organizations improve their community engagement via software tools.
+Isaac is also a member of the Young Professionals Board for Urban Impact.

 |Alexis Sankey is a native of Highland Home, Alabama, and currently lives in Birmingham.
 She works as a development operations coordinator for the Alabama Children’s Hospital Foundation.
 Alexis is a graduate of Auburn University, where she earned a Bachelor of Arts in Psychology with a minor in Community and Civic Engagement.
 She also received an M.S. in Business Leadership and Organizational Development from Amridge University.

 Alexis possesses a love for helping people, especially those in dynamic organizations that work to advance the community.
 She focuses on nonprofit administration and capacity building for community organizations, and has more than eight years of experience in outreach, events, program management, organizational development, financial operations, and database administration.